liquibase/gradle-liquibase-plugin/README.md

 News
 ----
+### June 6, 2020
+Release 2.0.4 is a minor release that fixes an issue that was preventing debugging in IntelliJ Idea (#72), and an issue with Groovy dependencies (Issue
+#74).

 ### May 24, 2020
 Release 2.0.3 is a minor release that fixes an issue caused by changes made in Gradle 6.4.
 These changes were tested with Gradle 5.4, and are backwards